This case study

 Research-Based Design and Iteration

 Throughout the entire process, we constantly sought feedback from store employees.
-Our dedicated research team — which I frequently accompanied on in-store visits — interviewed store managers and employees on a variety of issues, including potential concerns around mobility, daily work habits, login time, and personal device use.
+Our dedicated research team, which I frequently accompanied on in-store visits, interviewed store managers and employees on a variety of issues, including potential concerns around mobility, daily work habits, login time, and personal device use.

 We also visited stores with clickable prototypes created in Axure, fitted to a test device to provide the most accurate representation of the application without bringing the in-progress build to stores.
 This guerrilla user testing strategy drove sprint-based iterations.

-Role profile — Store Manager view
+Role profile Store Manager

 Role profile research — Store Manager

-Role profile — Beauty Consultant view
+Role profile Beauty Consultant

 Role profile research — Beauty Consultant

-Role profile — Customer Service view
+Role profile Customer Service

 Role profile research — Customer Service

-Role profile — District Manager view
+Role profile District Manager

 Role profile research — District Manager

-Dashboard research iteration 1
+Dashboard research initial

 Dashboard research — initial discovery